Hailey Baldwin Confesses Love For Kendrick Lamar Amid Reportedly Staying On ‘Good Terms’ With Bieber

 Both Justin and Hailey are busy these days, although Bieber is less so after cancelling the rest of his world tour.
 Baldwin, however, continues to have a jam-packed schedule with her successful supermodel career.
 But there’s one musician that she has time to see, and that’s rapper Kendrick Lamar, who Hailey has seen five times, according to Teen Vogue.

 Last week, Baldwin headed to Lamar’s show at the Staples Center in Los Angeles.
 The 20-year-old model turned to Instagram to share her excitement over the experience, admitting that it was her “5th time seeing Kendrick” and sharing her “love” for the musician.
-One person in the Instagram photo drew special notice, however, and that was her friend Zoe Church pastor Chad Veach, who also is known as a good pal of Hailey’s on-again, off-again boyfriend Justin Bieber.
+One person in the Instagram photo drew special notice, however, and that was her friend Zoe Church pastor Chad Veach, who also is known as a good pal of Hailey’s on-again, off-again boyfriend, Justin Bieber.

 Teen Vogue pointed out that the Instagram photo shows that both Baldwin and Bieber are able to stay in touch via their inner circles.